-The actuarial valuation of China Motor Bus Senior Executives Retirement Scheme as at 30th June, 2018 showed that there were insufficient assets to cover the on-going liabilities of the scheme, and the company will contribute to the scheme to fund the deficit in accordance with the recommendation of the scheme's actuary.
+The actuarial valuation of China Motor Bus Senior Executives Retirement Scheme as at 30th June, 2019 showed that there were insufficient assets to cover the on-going liabilities of the scheme, and the company will contribute to the scheme to fund the deficit in accordance with the recommendation of the scheme's actuary.
 The actuary of the scheme is Towers Watson Hong Kong Limited.
 In the actuarial valuation, the aggregate cost valuation method was used.
-The major assumptions used in the valuation were: investment return at 0.50% per annum (2017: 0.25% per annum); and salary escalation at 4.0% per annum.
-Other relevant information extracted from the valuation as at 30th June, 2018 pertaining to the scheme is set out below:-
+The major assumptions used in the valuation were: investment return at 0.50% per annum (2018: 0.50% per annum); and salary escalation at 4.00% per annum (2018: 4.00% per annum).
+Other relevant information extracted from the valuation as at 30th June, 2019 pertaining to the scheme is set out below:-

-- (i) The market value of the scheme assets as at 30th June, 2018 was HK\$13,458,000 (2017: HK\$12,906,000). - (ii) The on-going funding level of the scheme was 93% (2017: 90%). - (iii) The on-going basis funding deficit of the scheme was HK\$1,080,000 (2017: HK\$1,467,000).
+- (i) The market value of the scheme assets as at 30th June, 2019 was HK\$14,123,000 (2018: HK\$13,458,000). - (ii) The on-going funding level of the scheme was 93% (2018: 93%). - (iii) The on-going basis funding deficit of the scheme was HK\$1,002,000 (2018: HK\$1,080,000).

-Note: The obligations in respect of defined benefit retirement scheme in the financial statements are calculated using the projected unit credit method (see note 1 (m)(ii) to the financial statements).
+Note: The obligations in respect of defined benefit retirement scheme in the financial statements are calculated using the projected unit credit method (see note 1 (n)(ii) to the financial statements).

 As from 1st December, 2000, the group also operates a Mandatory Provident Fund Scheme ("the MPF scheme") under the Hong Kong Mandatory Provident Fund Schemes Ordinance for employees employed under the jurisdiction of the Hong Kong Employment Ordinance and not covered by the company's defined benefit retirement scheme.
 The MPF scheme is a defined contribution retirement scheme administered by an independent trustee.
-Under the MPF scheme, the employeer and its employees are each required to make contributions to the MPF scheme at 5% of the employees' relevant income, subject to a cap of monthly relevant income as stipulated in the Mandatory Provident Fund Schemes Ordinance.
+Under the MPF scheme, the employees are each required to make contributions to the MPF scheme at 5% of the employees' relevant income, subject to a cap of monthly relevant income as stipulated in the Mandatory Provident Fund Schemes Ordinance.